dannyhammer/toad/README.md

 -   `moves`: Show all legal moves on the current position, or for a given square.
 -   `option`: Display the current value of the specified option.
 -   `perft`: Execute a perft on the current position at a supplied depth, printing the total nodes.
+-   `psqt`: View the piece-square tables (or a square's value) for the provided piece.
 -   `splitperft`: Execute a splitperft on the current position at a supplied depth, printing the total nodes.

 ### UCI Options